ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 # Sample Digital Map Use Cases

-The following are sample Digital Twin use cases that require Digital Map:
+The following are sample use cases that require Digital Map:

 * Generic inventory queries
 + Service placement feasibility checks
 + Service-> subservice -> resource
 + Resource -> subservice -> service
 + Intent/service assurance
-+ Service E2E and per-link KPIs on the Digital Map (delay, jitter, and loss)
++ Service E2E and per-link KPIs on the Digital Map (connectivity status, high-availability, delay, jitter, and loss)
 + Capacity planning
 + Network design
 + Simulation
 - Closed loop
+- Digital Twin

-Overall, the Digital Map is needed to break down data islands and have a Digital Twin for emulation and closed loop, which is a catalyst for autonomous networking.
+Overall, the Digital Map is needed to provide the mechanism to connect data islands from the core multi-layered topology.
+It is a solution feasible and useful in the short-term for the existing operations use cases, but it is also a requirement for the Digital Twin.

 # Digital Map Requirements